Approved courses and education providers

 - approved for the VET Student Loan (VSL)

 - done with a provider approved to give VSL courses.

 This applies to VET courses for Youth Allowance, Austudy or PES.

 You won’t need to take out a VSL to get a payment from us.
 Only the course and providers need to offer it.

 Find the list of:

 - approved courses on the Department of Education, Skills and Employment myskills website

-- approved education providers on the Department of Education, Skills and Employment's website.
+- approved course providers on the Department of Education, Skills and Employment website.

 If you’re applying for ABSTUDY different criteria may apply.